StefanoIncardone/ModalCode/README.md

 "modalcode.starting_mode": "NORMAL"
 ```

-- if no starting mode is specified the first mode in order of definition will be chosen
+- If no starting mode is set or if the specified starting mode is not found, the first mode in
-- the extension will fail to activate if the starting mode is not found
+    order of definition will be chosen

 ## Definition of mode specific commands